BlokPermit/block-permit-blockchain/README.md

 OWNER_CONTRACT_ADDRESS="Paste the deployed OwnerContract address if you wish to use testing api"
 ```

-## 4. Running
+## 2. Running
 All the commands should be run from root directory

-**You need to only run this command ONCE**
+**1. Run Ganache**
+`npm run ganache`
+This command will always create the same keys, but I still have to find a way to persist data on a blockchain.

+**2. Deploy OwnerContract**
 `npx hardhat --network localganache run scripts/deploy.js`
-This deploys a OwnerContract onto an chain.
-There is no need to deploy multiple instances of this contract.

-**Running API server:**
+**3. Run API server:**
-`npx hardhat --network localganache run api-testing/server.js`
+`npx hardhat --network localganache run api-testing/project.js`

 **Compile contracts:**
 `npx hardhat compile`